 Please forward these questions to your Innovation Gateway Licensing Manager and to firstname.lastname@example.org.
 We will do our best to respond in a timely fashion and to connect you with the outside patent attorney in a coordinated fashion.

-Yes, although there may be some delays in negotiations.
+Yes, although there may be some delays.

 If you have emailed and telephoned an Innovation Gateway team member about an urgent issue, but have not received a response, please email Derek Eberhart, associate vice president for research, at email@example.com.